CarlDownsOracle/oci-notifications-to-netcool/README.md

 Here is an example IAM policy structure:

-Allow users in `functions-developers` to create, deploy and manage Functions and Applications at the tenancy level.
+Allow users in `functions-developers` group to manage or use the various resource types required for this sample.

     Allow group functions-developers to manage repos in tenancy Allow group functions-developers to manage metrics in tenancy